 The Prahalad Award recognizes exceptional business leadership that exemplifies sustainability as a key driver of innovation and long-term business success.
 Learn more

-The 2023 CEF 15th Annual Leadership Retreat will be held June 11-14 at the Rancho Bernardo Inn in San Diego, CA. The Retreat is by-invitation for executives from CEF Member organizations.
+The 2024 CEF 16th Annual Leadership Retreat will be held on June 9-12 at The Lodge at Spruce Peak in Stowe, Vermont.
+The Retreat is by-invitation for executives from CEF Member organizations.
 Members are invited to contact CEF Executive Director Amy O’Meara for more information.